Is This Slow Roll Brewing Method Really Worth The Wait?

 You can get just as an enjoyable flavor profile from fine specialty coffee that’s been machine brewed.
 Any more nuanced flavors will be masked by milk or cream.
 If you’re in a hurry, do yourself a favor and don’t order the pour over.

 There are several high-quality ways of brewing coffee.
-The pour over, however, is the closest thing to coffee cupping in an entire cup
+The pour over, however, is the closest thing to coffee cupping in an entire cup.
+It’s an excellent method for enjoying a cup of high quality, specialty coffee one cup at a time.

 If you love fine coffee and you’re in no hurry, then the pour over is absolutely worth the wait.